LangHuiHE/MilkShake/README.md

 **MilkShake** is the senior project for my bachelor's degree in Computer Science at Utah Tech University (aka Dixie State University).

 Also, it's my first personal and self-designed project that integrates with multiple technologies, tools, and platforms and has completed a dataflow circle.
-This project could be considered a real product because it contains a database, server, cache management, webpages, and mobile application in the IOS platform.
+This project could be a completed real product because it contains a database, server, cache management, webpages, and mobile application in the IOS platform.

 **MilkShake** was born with the mission of solving the problem of students and faculties who couldn't find a good product for their campus life.